SarahTaylorProject/trove_experiment/poetry_mashup/songs/Taylor Swift Blank Space.md

 'Cause, darling, I'm a nightmare dressed like a daydream So it's gonna be forever
 Or it's gonna go down in flames
-You can tell me when it's over, mm
+You can tell me when it's over
 If the high was worth the pain
-Got a long list of ex-lovers
+Got a long list of ex lovers
 They'll tell you I'm insane
 'Cause you know I love the players
 And you love the game
-'Cause we're young, and we're reckless (oh)
+'Cause we're young, and we're reckless
 We'll take this way too far
-It'll leave you breathless, mm (oh)
+It'll leave you breathless
 Or with a nasty scar
-Got a long list of ex-lovers
+Got a long list of ex lovers
-They'll tell you I'm insane (insane)
+They'll tell you I'm insane
 But I've got a blank space, baby
 And I'll write your name
 Boys only want love if it's torture